 Teeth whitening is a quick and easy process that begins with a single office visit.
-When you come in, ask Dr. Libby about our available options and he can get you started.
+When you come in, ask Dr. Libby about our available options, and he can get you started.
 With our in-office bleaching your teeth can be brightened in as little as one hour.
-Or if you would like our take home kit, teeth whitening will occur over multiple days at your own desire.
+Or if you would like our take-home kit, teeth whitening will occur over multiple days at your own convenience.

 Teeth whitening is easy at Libby Dental.
-Call in and schedule a visit with Dr. Libby and we can have your smile brightened at your convenience!
+Call and schedule a visit with Dr. Libby, and we can brighten your smile!

 Let’s find out!
 Are you…

 - Quitting tobacco use?